-Madison County Historical Society of Richmond, IN
+Madison County Historical Society of Anderson, IN

 Late in 2020 an agreement was reached between the National Association of Aladdin Lamp Collectors (NAALC) and the Madison County Historical Society (MCHS) that makes space available to the NAALC for display cases at the Museum in Anderson, IN.
 For more information about the museum go to their website.
-The NAALC is in the process of procuring display cases for use at the museum.
-We will post more information here as we continue our work at the museum to create an ‘Aladdin’ display there.

 Madison County Historical Society Museum

 UPDATE ON THE NAALC MUSEUM IN ANDERSON, INDIANA